 Anna Rogovoy is a choreographer and performer living in Brooklyn, New York.

 Anna's work is motivated by an interest in the dancing body as an archive and a device for shared experience and mutual understanding.

 Anna earned her B.A. from Bennington College (2013).
 At Bennington she studied release technique, improvisation, composition, Cunningham, ballet, butoh, visual art, and literature.
 She performed new works by faculty members Terry Creach, Dana Reitz, and Susan Sgorbati, among others.
 She created new works, often in collaboration with other students, every term.
 With frequent collaborator Corina Dalzell, she co-founded the Bennington Movement Collective in 2011, creating a space for students in all disciplines to engage with and benefit from diverse movement practices.

 Anna has also studied gaga, Ohad Naharin’s movement language, since 2010, including a month of research at the Suzanne Dellal Centre in Tel Aviv, Israel.

-Through the Merce Cunningham Trust, Anna has danced in several works by Merce Cunningham.
-From 2012 to 2015 she danced with former Merce Cunningham Dance Company member Daniel Roberts.
+Through the Merce Cunningham Trust, Anna has danced in several works by Merce Cunningham including Trails, TV Rerun, and Inlets 2.